Brown-University-Library/eaccpf-indexer/README.md

 ----------------

 1.3.1
-?
-Consider fixing broken source HTML, etc. files in place ?
-Improve extracted relations data
+- Consider fixing broken source HTML, etc. files in place
+- Improve extracted relations data
-?
-Implement entity extraction with Alchemy API
+- Implement entity extraction with Alchemy API
-?
-Transform operation should optionally exclude inferred data ?
-Updates should optionally be executed only on changed files ?
-Need to handle the presence of GIS attribute appropriately ?
-Add stopwatch function to time the duration of processing
+- Transform operation should optionally exclude inferred data
+- Updates should optionally be executed only on changed files
+- Need to handle the presence of GIS attribute appropriately
+- Add stopwatch function to time the duration of processing

+1.2.4
+- Implemented Alchemy interface

+1.2.3
+- Handles case where geocoding returns multiple locations

 1.2.2
-?
-Posts Solr Input Documents to Solr core
-?
-Writes processing messages to report log
+- Writes processing messages to report log
-?
-Analyzes EAC data for quality indicators
+- Analyzes EAC data for quality indicators
-?
-Merges individual reports into a single report file
+- Merges individual reports into a single report file
+- Check for API keys before executing inference processing?

 1.2.1
-- Transforms EAC to Solr Input Document format using an external XSLT file
+ * Transforms EAC to Solr Input Document format using an external XSLT file
-- Crawler appends comment to EAC xml to record store source and referrer URLs
+ * Crawler appends comment to EAC xml to record store source and referrer URLs
-- Removed BeautifulSoup for all applications where data is written because it doesn't respect case formatting in tag names ?
-Merges inferred data with Solr Input Documents
+ * Removed BeautifulSoup for all applications where data is written because it doesn't respect case formatting in tag names
-?
-Requires update to the Solr index configuration
-?
-Handles case where geocoding returns multiple locations
+ * Merges inferred data with Solr Input Documents
+- Posts Solr Input Documents to Solr core

 1.1.1
-- Converts place names in structured fields into geographic coordinates for mapping
+ * Converts place names in structured fields into geographic coordinates for mapping
-- Writes inferred data to cache folder
+ * Writes inferred data to cache folder
-- Extracts entities (people, places, things, concepts) from free text fields
+ * Extracts entities (people, places, things, concepts) from free text fields

 1.1.0
-- Revised application architecture
+ * Revised application architecture
-- Reads configuration from file
+ * Reads configuration from file
-- Crawls file system for EAC, EAC-CPF files
+ * Crawls file system for EAC, EAC-CPF files
-- Cleans input data to resolve common XML errors
+ * Cleans input data to resolve common XML errors

 1.0.0
-- Initial solr-feeder release
+ * Initial solr-feeder release